 Anchor Academy issues quarterly progress reports reflecting student's progress towards their Individualized Education Plan.
+For Progress Reports, specific data is collected on students' IEP goals and related benchmarks on a regular basis.
 Student's sending school districts and caregivers/guardians will receive a copy of the student's progress reports in the mail.